 - Pectoral stretches – to help open up the chest and prevent rounding through the front.
 Often basketball players are well developed through the chest due to the amount of shooting and chest passing that occurs which builds the front of the chest up.

 - Internal rotation shoulder stretch – focuses on stretching the internal rotator muscles that help with the shot execution.
+Refer to our blog post about sleeper stretch and how it helps shoulder pain.

-Strength Training/Development Exercises:
+Strength Training/Development Exercises for shoulders:

 Standing Face Pulls